-Public perception of the medicinal powers of cannabis have largely transferred to the second major cannabinoid in the plant, CBD.
+Public perception of the medicinal powers of cannabis has largely transferred to the second major cannabinoid in the plant, CBD.
 However, results from the study show a much stronger correlation of therapeutic relief with THC over CBD.

 The research investigates user-reports submitted by patients with the Releaf App, the largest database of the effects of cannabis in the U.S. The analysis covered data from 20,000 user sessions and 27 symptom categories on a spectrum including symptoms such as depression and seizure activity.